xsolla/xsolla-login-js-sdk/README.md

 `locale` | User regional settings.
 `fields` | List of parameters required to complete the registration, separated by commas.
 `theme` | URL with the widget styles file.
 If the value is empty, styles uploaded to Publisher Account are used.
-`popupBackgroundColor` | Color for background of fullscreen popup window.
-Accept any CSS legal color values. *'rgba(50, 150, 150, 0.1)'* by default
+`popupBackgroundColor` | Background color in the fullscreen mode.
+The value can be in any of the CSS color formats.
+Default is 'rgba(50, 150, 150, 0.1)'.
-`iframeZIndex` | Sets the stack order of fullscreen popup. *1000000* by default.
+`iframeZIndex` | Specifies the stack order of the widget.
+Default is '1000000'.

 ## Step 3